StevenMayher/432-2022/classes/class24/README.md

 1. There is a [Minute Paper after today's class](https://bit.ly/432-2022-min-24) (our final one for the semester.)
 Please complete it by Noon Wednesday 2022-04-13.
 2. Lab 5 Grades and Feedback are now posted to the Lab 05 tab on the 432 Spring 2022 Grading Roster on our Shared Drive.
 To identify your grade and read our comments, use the Lab Code Dr. Love emailed to you on 2022-01-31.
 3. An Answer Sketch for Lab 6 should be **posted by class time** to our Shared Drive.
 4. I've posted several opportunities on Piazza for you to contribute to the class.
-Please take advantage of as many of them as you can by the posted deadlines for some additional class participation credit.
+Please take advantage of as many of them as you can by the posted deadlines for a little additional class participation credit.
 5. Quiz 2 will be available to you at 5 PM Thursday 2022-04-14 and is due on Tuesday 2022-04-19 at 9 AM, as posted on the [Calendar](https://thomaselove.github.io/432/calendar.html).
+I will discuss Quiz 2 on Thursday in class.

 ## Some Reminders about Project B, and the end of the semester

 Reminders [will be found here](https://github.com/THOMASELOVE/432-2022/blob/main/projectB/reminders.md).
 Please take a look.

 ## One Last Thing